oguzh3n/portfolio/README.md

 # What's This
 A personal website.
 Built with using TailwindCSS and ReactJS.
+If you like it please star ❤️

 ## Usage
 To use this source code, simply open the HTML file in a web browser and navigate through the sections using the provided links.